yao-matrix/caffe_/docs/installation.md

 See [PR #1667](https://github.com/BVLC/caffe/pull/1667) for options and details.

 ## Hardware
-### Intel Architecture
-This software supports the following hardware:
-* Intel® Xeon processor E5-xxxx v3 (codename Haswell) and Intel® Xeon processor E5-xxxx v4 (codename Broadwell)
-* Next generation Intel® Xeon Phi™ product family (codenamed Knights Landing)

-### GPU
-Berkeley Vision runs Caffe with K40s, K20s, and Titans including models at ImageNet/ILSVRC scale.
-We also run on GTX series cards (980s and 770s) and GPU-equipped MacBook Pros.
+**Laboratory Tested Hardware**: Berkeley Vision runs Caffe with Titan Xs, K80s, GTX 980s, K40s, K20s, Titans, and GTX 770s including models at ImageNet/ILSVRC scale.
 We have not encountered any trouble in-house with devices with CUDA capability >= 3.0.
 All reported hardware issues thus-far have been due to GPU configuration, overheating, and the like.

+**CUDA compute capability**: devices with compute capability <= 2.0 may have to reduce CUDA thread numbers and batch sizes due to hardware constraints.
+Brew with caution; we recommend compute capability >= 3.0.

 Once installed, check your times against our [reference performance numbers](performance_hardware.html) to make sure everything is configured properly.